Write for Summer Tomato

 - I reserve the right to edit your work for clarity and persuasive copy.
 My intent is not to change the meaning of your words, but to make them more clear for Summer Tomato readers.
 I’m happy to send proofs back to you for approval before publication if you prefer.

-- Consider submitting your idea (headline and outline) to me before writing your article.
+- Always submit your idea (headline and summary) to me before writing your article.
 Send me a short email including your name, website, best writing/photography samples and your idea.
 This can save both of us a lot of time in the long run.
 The contact form forwards directly to my inbox.

 - Understand that if your article is published on Summer Tomato it cannot be published anywhere else on the web, including your own blog.
 You are welcome to post a teaser on your site with a link to the completed article.
 However the bulk of the article must be content exclusive for Summer Tomato.